OVERNIGHT ENERGY: Feds withdraw decision allowing use of radioactive material in road construction | EPA reportedly to use two-step approach to vehicle emissions | Elsa strengthens into first hurricane of Atlantic season

-Category: Environment Hits: 5IT’S FRIDAY!!!!
+Category: Environment Hits: 9IT’S FRIDAY!!!!
 Welcome to Overnight Energy, your source for the day’s energy and environment news.Please send tips and comments to Rachel Frazin at This email address is being protected from spambots.
 You need JavaScript enabled to view it. .
 Follow her on Twitter: @RachelFrazin.
 Reach Zack Budryk at This email address is being protected from spambots.
 You need JavaScript enabled to view it. ...

 Read more https://thehill.com/policy/energy-environment/overnights/561421-overnight-energy-epa-withdraws-decision-allowing-use-of